Can I Read at the Loft?

 Other Ways We Can Help Promote Your Book

 If you have a new book published and are on tour or interested in doing a publication launch, congratulations!
 The Loft does not have the ability to accommodate the number of book launch requests we receive.
-We recommend you review our event series listed above (As Curated By) to see if your book launch might be a good fit for those.
-If so, apply!
 Here are other ways in which we can help you celebrate your new book:

 - list it on our website’s Community Postings Board